Download Prospectus

 T: 020 8076 6657

-Shepherd has 29 years of experience working in education in different countries and at different levels, including secondary schools, sixth form and further education colleges and higher education in the UK.
-His experience is hugely in teaching biological sciences and health studies, including research skills and study skills; roles including head of science department in secondary school, course team leader in sixth form and further education colleges, and currently module team leader in ARUL.
-His area of work included teaching of GCSE, A level, BTEC, Access to HE, and HE.
+Shepherd has been working in education since 1993 in different countries and at different levels, including, secondary schools, sixth form and further education colleges, and higher education (HE) in the UK.
+His experience is hugely in teaching biological sciences and health studies, including research skills and study skills.
+Roles included, head of science department in secondary school, course team leader in sixth form and further education colleges, and currently module leader in ARU London.
+His area of work included GCE 'O' and 'A' levels, BTEC, Access to HE and currently HE.

-Shepherd has also worked in HE as a lead partnership officer; working with partnership officers and university student ambassadors, planning, developing and delivering outreach activities to widen participation in HE.
-His area of specialty is microbiology.
+Shepherd has also worked in HE as a Lead Partnership Officer; leading a team of partnership officers and university student ambassadors, planning, developing and delivering outreach activities to widen participation in HE.
+His research area of interest is in education, particularly, education, practice and society, focusing mainly on social mobility within education, bridging the gap between post-16 and HE.

 Silvia Duedal BA(Hons); BSc(Hons) MPhil(Cantab); MInstLM; FHEA